heluxjs/helux/examples/dep-collection-of-computed.md

-## Abount dep collection of computed,
+## About dep collection of computed
 just like state dep collection, concent will collect all component's data dep in their every render period when component ins read `moduleComputed`.